The Importance of Visual Imagination in Learning

-Scientists have known that people can’t visualize things in their mind’s eye since the 1880s.
-Yet, the term “aphantasia,” used to describe the absence of visual imagery, was only recently coined in 2015.
+Scientists have known that some people can’t visualize things in their mind’s eye since the 1880s.
+Yet, the term “aphantasia,” used to describe the absence of visual imagery and other mental imagery sense modalities more broadly, was only recently coined in 2015.

-Since then, it has spurred debate around what it means to learn with aphantasia amongst the academic community, starting with this article posted in The Guardian in 2016: If you can’t imagine, how can you learn things?
+Since aphantasia has entered the public lexicon, it has spurred widespread debate around what it means to learn with aphantasia amongst the academic community, starting with this article posted in The Guardian in 2016 entitled: If you can’t imagine, how can you learn things?

-The article makes a strong case for why learners with aphantasia are likely to experience difficulties with learning, as visual imagery seems to be especially important for reading comprehension, learning word meanings, and according to at least one theory, is a cornerstone for literacy.
+In the article, freelance science writer Mo Costandi makes a case for why learners with aphantasia are likely to experience difficulties with learning, as visual imagery seems to be especially important for reading comprehension, learning word meanings, and according to at least one theory, is a cornerstone for literacy.

 The article goes on to suggest that despite the lack of systemic research on the phenomena of aphantasia: